jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 A crisis should teach us to evolve.
 But, the many in recent memory, from the [loss of American manufacturing](https://en.wikipedia.org/wiki/Manufacturing_in_the_United_States), the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), the  [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), [rising cost of formal education](https://en.wikipedia.org/wiki/College_tuition_in_the_United_States), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our society borrowed more money instead.
 We subsidized and bailed out the "too big to fail" manufacturers, insurance companies, colleges, and banks who caused the problem in the first place.

 Many of these big institutions are holdovers from the Industrial Age.
 They're filled with too many bosses, layers of middlemen, and Darth Blockbusters.
-These positions all have a good reason to antagonize our society's technological evolution for their self-interest.
-But all the money in the world won't make Internet Age technology disappear.
+These positions all have a good reason to antagonize our society's technological evolution.
+But it's a losing battle for them and us because all the money in the world won't make the Internet Age disappear.

+As the saying goes, we evolve our perish.

+Sadly until now we choose not to adapt.
 Instead of admitting we needed to fundamentally rework our society to modern technology, we used money to sweep our problems under the rug.
 We paid for bailouts and the bullshitization of work to prevent evolving a new way of life.

-And now we can't sweep anything, anywhere.
+But now we can't sweep anything, anywhere.
 This pandemic is something different.

 Printing more money can't kill a virus.
 Regular people literally can't go shopping or watch professional sports to distract themselves from the bad news.
 After so many crises were ignored, this one is actually shutting our society down.